Why Tracy Anderson Wants You to Look at Your Naked Body In the Mirror

-It's time to stop comparing yourself to famous fitsagrammers, six-pack flaunting celebs, and, yes, even that woman who beasts the leaderboard in spin class or does more burpees than you every.
-Single.
-Interval.
+It's time to stop comparing yourself to famous fitsagrammers, six-pack flaunting celebs, and, yes, even that woman who does more burpees than you every single HIIT class.

 Tracy Anderson, the creator of The Tracy Anderson Method and a celebrity trainer who works with Jennifer Lopez, Lena Dunham, and Gwyneth Paltrow, wants you to focus on, well, you.
 (Psst...
 Did you see the sports bra selfie Lena Dunham posted from Anderson's class?)
 See, there's a big difference between snagging a celeb-inspired workout and actively trying to turn your body into someone else's.
 "Too many people are focused on recreating Jennifer Lopez's butt," says Anderson, who recently teamed up with Buick to promote the Cascada convertible.
 "You're never going to have J. Lo's butt, nor should you want to."